fallennyx/Portfolio-of-Projects/README.md

 Hello!
 Welcome to my GitHub repository showcasing some of my projects.
 I am a graduating CS major.
 Besides that, I am also a member of the ANG.
 This is here to prove I can build things.
-With scale and capital, I can do amazing things.
+With scale and capital, Id be a billionare with my ideas.

 ## Contact Details